isomerpages/moe-hougangsec/_key-programmes/Learning For Life Programme (LLP).md

 The LLP programme, Make the Difference, A Hougean’s Way Of Life, aims to:

-1. To develop students as GRIT Stars and Community Youth Leaders
+1. To develop students as GREAT Stars and Community Youth Leaders

 2. To provide a sustained and enhanced student-centric values education progressively over 4/5 years which impacts the community.